Alsace from the sky – 7 aerial activities to try out

 • Nothing, or the fact that it seems too short maybe

-Introduction to airplane piloting in Colmar
+2. Introduction to aircraft piloting in Colmar

 This experience was performed by Vincent – An initiation to airplane piloting in Alsace I’ve been dreaming of this for a long time!
 The asphalt is still wet from an autumn rain when I take the road towards Colmar this October morning.
 As the voice on the phone told me the day before, the clouds have lifted and finally the light atmosphere is rather soft and pleasant.
 Arrived at theColmar Houssen airfield, I met Yves again, the voice of yesterday and especially the pilot who will have the heavy task to initiate me to piloting on this flight!